Weiyi-Liu-Unique/FIFER/readme.md

 # FIFER
 A **F**ast **I**mage **F**eature **E**xtraction and **R**egistration (**FIFER**) method for motion correction of two-photon Ca2+ imaging data.
 FIFER is a GUI software which can adapt parameter for each data.
+(Notice: This software can only run on Windows.)

 ## Eviroment Dependence
 ### 1. Parameter Configure GUI: